Trying to figure out what homeschool records to keep can seem overwhelming and complicated.

 Naturally, the homeschool records you keep for a kindergartner will be different than those you keep for a high school senior.

-We’ll address this further in the sections below.
+We’ll discuss this further in the sections below.

 For now, let's consider the dynamics of your particular homeschool.